awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 + Using the Amazon S3 object’s **Permissions** tab in the [Amazon S3 console](https://console.aws.amazon.com/s3/home)\.
 + Using [PutObjectAcl](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObjectAcl.html) in the Amazon S3 API\.

 When you grant access to an OAI using an ACL, you must specify the OAI using its Amazon S3 canonical user ID\.
-This is the value of **Amazon S3 Canonical User ID** on the [Origin Access Identity page](https://console.aws.amazon.com/cloudfront/v3/home#/oai) in the CloudFront console\.
+This is the value of **Amazon S3 canonical user ID** on the [Origin access identities page](https://console.aws.amazon.com/cloudfront/v3/home#/oai) in the CloudFront console\.
 If you’re using the CloudFront API, use the value of the `S3CanonicalUserId` element that was returned when you created the OAI, or call [ListCloudFrontOriginAccessIdentities](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_ListCloudFrontOriginAccessIdentities.html) in the CloudFront API\.

 For more information about Amazon S3 object ACLs, see [Managing Access with ACLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Using an OAI in Amazon S3 regions that support only signature version 4 authentication<a name="private-content-origin-access-identity-signature-version-4"></a>

-Newer Amazon S3 Regions require that you use Signature Version 4 for authenticated requests\. \(For the versions of signature supported in each Amazon S3 Region, see [Amazon Simple Storage Service \(S3\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the topic [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.\) However, when you create an origin access identity and add it to a CloudFront distribution, CloudFront typically uses Signature Version 4 for authentication when it requests files in your Amazon S3 bucket\.
-If you're using an origin access identity and if your bucket is in one of the Regions that requires Signature Version 4 for authentication, note the following:
+Newer Amazon S3 Regions require that you use Signature Version 4 for authenticated requests\. \(For the signature versions supported in each Amazon S3 Region, see [Amazon Simple Storage Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/s3.html) in the *AWS General Reference*\.\) If you’re using an origin access identity and if your bucket is in one of the Regions that requires Signature Version 4, note the following:
 + `DELETE`, `GET`, `HEAD`, `OPTIONS`, and `PATCH` requests are supported without qualifications\.
-+ If you want to submit `PUT` requests to CloudFront to upload files to your Amazon S3 bucket, you must add an `x-amz-content-sha256` header to the request\.The header value must contain an SHA256 hash of the body of the request\.
++ If you want to submit `PUT` requests to CloudFront to upload files to your Amazon S3 bucket, you must add an `x-amz-content-sha256` header to the request\.The header value must contain a SHA\-256 hash of the body of the request\.
 For more information, see the documentation about the `x-amz-content-sha256` header on the [Common Request Headers](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonRequestHeaders.html) page in the *Amazon Simple Storage Service API Reference*\.
 + `POST` requests are not supported\.